 Dean's Engaged Leaders Program

-The Dean's Engaged Leaders Program (DELP) is an exciting opportunity offered to incoming CFANS students who are committed to developing their potential to enhance our civic spaces through leadership, a commitment to diversity, and stewardship of the urban, rural, and natural environment.
+The Dean's Engaged Leaders Program (DELP) is an exciting opportunity offered to incoming first-year CFANS students who are committed to developing their potential as leaders in a multicultural society.
+This seminar is for whose who have a commitment to diversity and leadership in urban, rural, and natural environments.

-American society and our local communities are becoming increasingly multicultural and diverse.
-This comes at a time when concerns about our cities, the food system, and environment continue to capture news headlines.
+The United States and our local communities are becoming increasingly multicultural and diverse.
+This comes at a time when concerns about our cities, our food systems, and the environment continue to capture news headlines.
 How do these trends fit together?
-What does it mean to build our community spaces through civic leadership?
+What does it mean to build our community spaces through multicultural and civic leadership?
 How can we make a difference?

 The Dean's Engaged Leaders Program provides a unique opportunity for CFANS students to explore these questions.
-DELP fosters the development of leadership skills in academic, social, and public service contexts.
-The program emphasizes hands-on learning, real-world applications, and relationship building with faculty and community leaders.
+DELP fosters the development of leadership skills in academic, social, and public service contexts, while emphasizing hands-on learning, real-world applications, and relationship building with peers and community leaders.

-- Tools to identify personal leadership styles, strengths, and intercultural skills
+- Developing tools to identify your own personal leadership styles, strengths, and intercultural skills

 Panel discussion with MN state representative Rod Hamilton and retired World Health Organization leader Elisabeth Emerson